Avianca Flight 9463: Releases

 One day after the hijacking, the ELN hijackers released the baby and five elderly people thanks to negotiations with Red Cross delegate, Ernesto Herrera Calderon.
 Calderon acted as the facilitator and neutral intermediary for the negotiations.
-On April 15, 1999, the hijackers released three more people who had health condition.
+On April 15, 1999, the hijackers released three more people who had health conditions.
 On May 7, four more people were released.
 Hostages were released gradually until November 22, 2000, on which the last hostage, Gloria Amaya de Alfonso, was released.
 During the ordeal, one person died: Carlos Gustavo González.
 The organisation of their release was initially managed by journalist and comedian Jaime Garzón who had previously been a mediator for the release of 100 people kidnapped by the FARC-EP a year earlier.
 Garzón, met with leaders of the ELN in the Itagüí prison to expedite the release of the hostages, but these mediations were cut short, since the journalist was killed by paramilitaries accusing him of trying to profit off the hostages, as well as other incidents.